JamesB0T/Windsensor_WiFi_1000/README.md

 It is possible with each network device connect to OpenPlotter.
 A simple browser shows all data from the windsensor.
 I use a small 7" Android tablet as display for my windsensor.

 ![alt text](Pictures/OpenPlotter_InstrumetPanel.png)

+## Questions?

+You have questions or suggestions then you can contact me via email under norbert-walter(at)web.de.